-The American Chesterton Society works tirelessly to promote the writings and thought of G.K.
-Chesterton, one of the 20th century’s greatest writers.
+Why the Interest in G.K.
+Chesterton?
+Because he was the greatest writer of the 20th century.
 A convert to the Catholic Church, Chesterton wrote nearly a hundred books during his lifetime, and literally thousands of essays, in newspapers and magazines.

 For newcomers to this website and to G.K.
 Chesterton, what is all the fuss about?